Updated March 18, 2023

-Though C++ reference to pointer seems to be similar, there is a significant difference between both C++ Reference vs Pointer.
-A reference variable can be said as another name for an existing variable.
-Once this variable is initialized, the variable name can be used to refer to another variable.
-Pointers, on the other hand, are variables that store the address of a variable.
-Like any variable, these are declared first, and then any variable’s address can be stored in them.
+There is a significant difference between C++ reference vs pointer.
+A reference in C++ is an alternate name for an already existing variable.
+Once a reference variable is initialized, it can be used to refer to the same variable by another name.
+On the other hand, a pointer in C++ is a variable that stores the memory address of another variable.
+Like any variable, they are declared first, and then any variable’s address can be stored in them.

-Below is the top 7 difference between C++ Reference vs Pointer
+Below are the top 7 differences between C++ Reference vs Pointer: